How to Become Debt-Free ... and What It's Like

 It’s understandable to wonder if becoming debt-free is even feasible in today’s debt-heavy world.
 It absolutely is, and you don’t have to cut up all your credit cards or lock them away.

 Below, we'll highlight how to become debt-free, how to accelerate your progress to becoming debt-free and what it looks like to maintain that debt-free lifestyle.

 Before you can become debt-free, you must first eliminate all your debt — every last penny of it.
 You can pull this off using one of a variety of debt payoff methods, but it all starts with setting a budget.

 Setting a budget is critical to meeting nearly any financial goal, but it's especially important in debt repayment.
 You’ll use this budget to determine how much extra money you have to apply toward your debts or if you need to trim your expenses or add income to achieve your debt-free goals.

-To complete this process, you must determine your monthly output and take-home pay, then determine if you have a cash surplus or deficit.
+To complete this process, you’ll determine your monthly output and take-home pay.
+Then, you’ll figure out if you have a cash surplus or deficit.

 Determining your monthly output

 Lay out all your monthly bills and expenses, including the minimum payments on your debts, and add them up.
 If you have bills that aren't monthly, like a quarterly car insurance bill or an annual homeowners association fee, divide those bill amounts by the number of months in the billing cycle to determine their monthly cost.

 For example, if you have a $1,000-per-year car insurance bill, simply divide $1,000 by 12 months to get the monthly budgeted amount of $83.33.